blikkie/cheat-spelling-bee/README.md

 # New York Times Spelling Bee Cheat Toy

-This is a small (overly complex) tool that helps you cheat with the spelling be.
+This is a small (overly complex) tool that helps you cheat with the NYTimes spelling bee.

 ## Installation And Setup
 Clone this repo, run `yarn install`